xfdingustc/cwac-camera/README.markdown

 Step #3: Call `takePicture()` on the `CameraFragment` when you want to take a picture, which will be stored in the default digital photos directory (e.g., `DCIM`) on external storage as `Photo_yyyyMMdd_HHmmss.jpg`, where `yyyyMMdd_HHmmss` is replaced by the current date and time.
+Note that `takePicture()` can throw an `IllegalStateException` if you call it before the preview is ready or if you call it while auto-focus is occurring.

 Step #3b: Call `startRecording()` and `stopRecording()` on the `CameraFragment` to record a video. **NOTE** that this is presently